 The belief came from the feeling I felt every time I left sessions with my coach, and seeing the things I achieved with that energy and momentum, things I didn’t think myself capable of.
 It came from understanding the value of making a months-long commitment to work with someone, and to work on myself.

-6. It Will Keep You On the Path
+6. It Will Keep You On The Right Path

 Coaching is hard.
 Being an entrepreneur is hard.
 It isn’t for everyone.
 It has downs to go with the ups, struggles to go with the successes, stress to go with the joy.
 I’ve spoken before about how important it is to make a long term commitment to coaching – indeed, I believe that’s true of any venture – because committing to the long term will free you in the present.